Deep Learning in Astrophysics: CROSS-CUTTING TECHNIQUES

-For time-domain astronomy, where the Vera C. Rubin Observatory will discover millions of transients annually \citep{Ivezic2019}, real-time anomaly detection enables targeted follow-up of rare events. \citet{Villar2021} applied VAEs with RNN backbones to simulated Rubin Observatory light curves, identifying superluminous supernovae, pair-instability supernovae, and intermediate luminosity transients approximately one week before peak brightness.
+For time-domain astronomy, where the Rubin Observatory will discover millions of transients annually \citep{Ivezic2019}, real-time anomaly detection enables targeted follow-up of rare events. \citet{Villar2021} applied VAEs with RNN backbones to simulated Rubin Observatory light curves, identifying superluminous supernovae, pair-instability supernovae, and intermediate luminosity transients before peak brightness.
 The probabilistic anomaly scores from VAEs provide principled rankings for spectroscopic follow-up in an era of overwhelming time series data with the Rubin Observatory.